Associate Professor of Biology Exhibits Intergalactic Masterpieces

 Joyner Library is hosting the exhibit "Ancient Photons," a collection of astrophotography captured by Tim Christensen, molecular geneticist and associate professor of biology.
 The exhibit is on display in the Janice Hardison Faulkner Gallery from June 9 through July 31.

 Read the full story.

 ECU's Program in Maritime Studies recently was named a member of the United Nations Educational, Scientific and Cultural Organization UNITWIN Network for Underwater Archaeology.Read the full story.

-College Spotlight: The Voyages of Discovery Lecture Series
+College Spotlight: The Voyages of Discovery Series

-The lecture series advances the spirit of exploration and discovery that is the hallmark of the liberal arts and has become the premier intellectual event for students and faculty of ECU, the citizens of eastern North Carolina, and a showcase for the quality of academic life at the university.
+The Voyages of Discovery Series advances the spirit of exploration and discovery that is the hallmark of the arts and sciences, and has become the premier intellectual event for students and faculty of ECU, the citizens of eastern North Carolina, and a showcase for the quality of academic life at the university.